DeltaGroupNJUPT/Vina-GPU-2.1/experiment_dataset/README.md

 ## Active Data

 The active molecule SMILES used in our virtual screening experiments were from [ChEMBL](https://chembl.gitbook.io/chembl-interface-documentation/downloads).We used activity data from Chembl on the three targets RIPK1, RIPK3, and AmpC β-lactamases to conduct virtual screening.
 The activity data used for each target is stored in csv format in a same-named folder in this directory.

+## Receptors

+The receptor used for each target in our experiment is in the folder with the same name under `receptor`.
+The `new` subfolder contains the receptors used in the Vina-GPU 3.0 related methods, while the `ori` subfolder contains the receptors used in other methods.